On the treatment of phenomenological turbulent effects in one dimensional simulations of core-collapse supernovae: Summary and Discussion

 Afterward, we address caveats in this study.
 Since \verb!1D+! approach is a relatively new idea, the method has not been maturely established yet.
 The method based on Reynolds decomposition should include the turbulent mass flux \citep{Mueller2019}, which is ignored in this study \citep[it is same as][]{Mabanta2019,Couch2020,Boccioli2021}.
 On the other hand, the method based on Favre decomposition causes a different problem (see Appendix~\ref{sec:formalism}).
-More sophisticated methods should be developed.
+More sophisticated methods should be developed.In any case, a detailed comparison would be necessary to understand the difference.

-The consistency among other group's work is always an issue in the modeling of supernovae.
-The required $\alpha_\Lambda$ for shock revival in our models is slightly lower than the previous works \citep{Couch2020,Boccioli2021}.
-Note that the difference of the original code might result in this difference, and it would not be caused by the implementation of the phenomenological turbulence.
-Though the quantitative agreement is shown in 1D, non-exploding models \citep{O'Connor2018}, it is hard to obtain consistency with multi-dimensional, exploding models \citep{Just2018}.
-In any case, a detailed comparison would be necessary to understand the difference.

 While this study focus on only the convection in the gain region, the convection in proto-neutron star (PNS) would enhance the neutrino luminosity and hence affect the dynamics of the shock \citep{Keil1996,Buras2006b,Nagakura2020_PNS_CONVECTION}.
 Phenomenological treatments on this should be investigated \citep[e.g.,][]{Hudepohl2014}.
 Though $\alpha_{Y_e}$ does not change the dynamics in our study since we switch off the turbulent effect in PNS by hand, this parameter would be important in the study of PNS convection.